Word-sense disambiguation: Unsupervised methods

 Representing words considering their context through fixed-size dense vectors (word embeddings) has become one of the most fundamental blocks in several NLP systems.
 Even though most of traditional word-embedding techniques conflate words with multiple meanings into a single vector representation, they still can be used to improve WSD.
 A simple approach to employ pre-computed word embeddings to represent word senses is to compute the centroids of sense clusters.
 In addition to word-embedding techniques, lexical databases (e.g., WordNet, ConceptNet, BabelNet) can also assist unsupervised systems in mapping words and their senses as dictionaries.
 Some techniques that combine lexical databases and word embeddings are presented in AutoExtend and Most Suitable Sense Annotation (MSSA).
 In AutoExtend, they present a method that decouples an object input representation into its properties, such as words and their word senses.
 AutoExtend uses a graph structure to map words (e.g. text) and non-word (e.g. synsets in WordNet) objects as nodes and the relationship between nodes as edges.
 The relations (edges) in AutoExtend can either express the addition or similarity between its nodes.
 The former captures the intuition behind the offset calculus, while the latter defines the similarity between two nodes.
 In MSSA, an unsupervised disambiguation system uses the similarity between word senses in a fixed context window to select the most suitable word sense using a pre-trained word-embedding model and WordNet.
-For each context window, MSSA calculates the centroid of each word sense definition by averaging the word vectors of its words in WordNet's glosses (i.e., short defining gloss and one or more usage example) using a pre-trained word-embedding model.
+For each context window, MSSA calculates the centroid of each word sense definition by averaging the word vectors of its words in WordNet's glosses (i.e., short defining gloss and one or more usage examples) using a pre-trained word-embedding model.
 These centroids are later used to select the word sense with the highest similarity of a target word to its immediately adjacent neighbors (i.e., predecessor and successor words).
 After all words are annotated and disambiguated, they can be used as a training corpus in any standard word-embedding technique.
 In its improved version, MSSA can make use of word sense embeddings to repeat its disambiguation process iteratively.